 The Petpet Arena seems to have been an attempt to build Petpets their very own Battledome.
 Unfortunately, at the time of writing it doesn't offer two-player competition or any way to teach new moves to your Petpet, so it can get a little dull.
-However, it's the only safe way to raise your Petpet's level (this stat can also be raised by Turmaculus and the Petpet Lab Ray, but both of those have their risks).
+However, it's the only safe way to raise your Petpet's level besides the Symol Hole, which does so only very rarely.
 This stat is really just for show and doesn't have any use, but if you want your Petpet to look like the toughest on the block, grab your miniature boxing gloves and get into the fray!

 If you're proud of your Petpet or have a unique origin story or design for it, the Petpet Spotlight is the perfect contest for you!
 You can send in a drawing of your Petpet along with a short piece of writing about it.
 The Neopets Team's favourite entries will be published on the site for everyone to see.